-- Learning specialists such as tutors can teach your child in a way that makes sense to him.
+- Learning specialists such as tutors can teach your child in a way that makes sense to him or her.
 Children with dyscalculia often need to be taught in a way that uses many senses.
-For example, he may need to have math problems read to him so he can hear the numbers.
-He may need to write the problem, or to use a different color for each part of the problem.
+For example, your child may need to have math problems read to him or her so he or she can hear the numbers.
+He or she may need to write the problem, or to use a different color for each part of the problem.

 - An individualized education program (IEP) may be used through high school graduation.
-The IEP identifies your child's learning needs and helps his teachers understand how to help him learn.
-The IEP may help your child build skills he will need after high school.
-He may be able to use other accommodations in college to help him continue to succeed.
+The IEP identifies your child's learning needs and helps his or her teachers understand how to help your child learn.
+The IEP may help your child build skills he or she will need after high school.
+Your child may be able to use other accommodations in college to help him or her continue to succeed.
 Examples include use of a calculator or tests that are not timed.

 What can I do to help support my child?

 - Always encourage your child.
-Praise your child for trying to complete his math homework.
-Your child may become frustrated if he has many problems to solve.
-Math may be tiring for your child, and he may lose focus quickly.
-Encourage him to take short breaks but always come back to the homework and finish.
-Do not tell him math is easy or that it should not take so long to finish.
-These types of comments may make him feel anxious or ashamed about having trouble.
+Praise your child for trying to complete his or her math homework.
+Your child may become frustrated if he or she has many problems to solve.
+Math may be tiring for your child, and he or she may lose focus quickly.
+Encourage him or her to take short breaks but always come back to the homework and finish.
+Do not tell your child math is easy or that it should not take so long to finish.
+These types of comments may make your child feel anxious or ashamed about having trouble.

 - Go through homework problems with your child.
-Have your child tell you the process he used to solve the problems.
-Give him positive feedback on his thought process, even if the answer is wrong.
-Show him where he made a mistake that led to the wrong answer.
-Let him correct the problem.
+Have your child tell you the process he or she used to solve the problems.
+Give your child positive feedback on his or her thought process, even if the answer is wrong.
+Show your child where he or she made a mistake that led to the wrong answer.
+Let your child correct the problem.
 You may feel frustrated if your child gets the wrong answer a few times in a row.
-Stay positive and give him another chance to correct the problem.
-With practice, he may learn to find the mistake himself and correct it without help.
+Stay positive and give your child another chance to correct the problem.
+With practice, your child may learn to find the mistake himself or herself and correct it without help.

 - Focus on your child's strengths.
-Your child may feel his problems with math mean he is not good at anything.
-Help him understand that math is only one of many skills a person can have.
-Let your child tell you about his interests, and help him build confidence in his abilities.
-He may also be more willing to work on his math skills if he feels confident about other skills.
+Your child may feel his or her problems with math mean he or she is not good at anything.
+Help your child understand that math is only one of many skills a person can have.
+Let your child tell you about his or her interests, and help your child build confidence in his or her abilities.
+He or she may also be more willing to work on his or her math skills if he or she feels confident about other skills.